 Throughout the design and creation of RMS Expert, the main concern was to keep the software "safe".
 The utilities were designed such that under any circumstances and for any reason, if an RMS Expert utility is not allowed to finish its execution (e.g., a system crash) the index file will not be corrupted.
-Further, ORGANIZE includes a journaling capability.
-In the event of a disaster during execution, file(s) can be quickly recovered.

-4 Theory of Operation
+Theory of Operation